zealousweb/accept-2checkout-payments-using-contact-form-7/readme.txt

 5. 2checkout Transaction Detail Page

 == Changelog ==

+= 1.8 =
+* Added a new "Open Support Ticket" button to provide quick and direct access to support.

 = 1.7 =
 * Tested with the latest version of WordPress (6.9).